 Ms. Sefakor Homeku, who has lived in the slum for over five years told the Daily Graphic she acquired a kiosk at GHȼ800 from an agent for her provisions business.

 She said she earns her livelihood from her business to sustain her family stressing that any attempt to evict her and the family will affect her negatively.

 Mr. Latif Iddirisu said he relocated to the slum after a house he was putting up in the Adjei Kojo area was demolished in an exercise carried out by the TDC.

 He said he could not afford the high cost of rent in other parts of the city, hence he settled for a wooden structure in the slum which is relatively cheaper.

 Though the squatters are aware of plans by the city authorities to eject them, their hope is that the assembly will do so tactfully and map out a resettlement plan before any demolishing exercise is carried out.

-Mr Kwesi Amoako Atta at a sod cutting ceremony for an intersection at the Tema end of the motorway hinted that the ministry, in collaboration with the city authorities and other stakeholders, were working out a resettlement package for squatters along the motorway and expressed the hope that they would co-operate.
+Mr. Kwesi Amoako Atta at a sod-cutting ceremony for an intersection at the Tema end of the motorway hinted that the ministry, in collaboration with the city authorities and other stakeholders, was working out a resettlement package for squatters along the motorway and expressed the hope that they would co-operate.

 It would be only a matter of time before we see if this threat is carried through.